nfurmanczak/php_ContactForm/README.md

 Contains html content to give the user feedback if his data has been saved successfully.
 The message is displayed via a bootstrap modal popup.

 ### mysql_connect.php
 mysqli connector to the local mysql or mariadb database.
-The connector file is used by formular.php and
+The connector file is used by formular.php and datenbankinhalt.php.
+Please make sure you enter the correct login credentials.

 ### datenbankinhalt.php
 php file with to display the database content with the jquery plugin datatables.